8ta4/quest/DONTREADME.md

 > Does `quest` generate questions?

 Nope, `quest` doesn't generate questions.
 Even though AI might get there someday, it's been pretty tough to make sure the questions meet specific requirements right now.

-> Do the questions in `quest` form a bijection with the content?

-Yeah, absolutely.
-The questions in `quest` are designed to form a bijection with the content.
-So if you go through all the questions and read the text they reveal, you'll cover everything.
-This way, you can get through the entire material by just following the Q&A, which helps you get a full understanding.

 > Do the questions correspond to book sections?